-The purpose of the SpaceWire standard is:
+The purpose of the SpaceWire standard is to:

-- to facilitate the construction of high-performance on-board data handling systems, - to help reduce system integration costs, - to promote compatibility between data handling equipment and subsystems, - to encourage re-use of data handling equipment across several different missions.
+- facilitate the construction of high-performance on-board data handling systems, - help reduce system integration costs, - promote compatibility between data handling equipment and subsystems, - encourage re-use of data handling equipment across several different missions.

 Use of the SpaceWire standard ensures that equipment is compatible at both the component and sub-system levels.
-Processing units, mass-memory units and down-link telemetry systems using SpaceWire interfaces developed for one mission can be readily used on another mission.
-This reduces the cost of development, improves reliability and most importantly increases the amount of science that can be achieved within a limited budget.
+Instruments, processing units, mass-memory devices and downlink telemetry systems using SpaceWire interfaces developed for one mission can be readily used on another mission.
+This reduces the cost of development, reduces development timescales, improves reliability and most importantly increases the amount of science that can be achieved within a limited budget.